coodoo-workhorse/workhorse/README.md

 }
 ```
-In the example above the current value of the configurations of the job engine are retrieved from the persisitence to update the attribut [WorkhorseConfig.executionTimeout](src/main/java/io/coodoo/workhorse/core/entity/WorkhorseConfig.java) at runtime.
+In the example above the current workhorse configuration are retrieved from the `WorkhorseService`.
+This configuration object can be used to update attributes at runtime.
+To really perform this update use the methode

 For more details about all parameters that can be configured, have a look on the class [WorkhorseConfig](src/main/java/io/coodoo/workhorse/core/entity/WorkhorseConfig.java)
 ## Changelog